keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Beginner1.md

 # [Tracking SARS-CoV-2](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/ncov?c=region&d=tree&f_country=Austria)

 * Here we see the phylogenetic tree of SARS-CoV-2, constructed based on all 8343 viral sequences submitted from 59 countries on all continents.
+As we have seen previously, every branch of the tree represents a new mutation.
 The tree can be zoomed in by clicking at a branch.
 Colours represent continents.

 * Until today, CeMM sequenced viral genomes from 21 Austrian patients.
 In the following analysis, we compared these samples with the 8343 submitted genomes from all around the world.